VXSTATS/com.vxstats.objc/README.md

 ```

 ## Page
-This is the global context that you are currently in in your application.
+This is the global context that you are currently in your application.
 Just give it a simple name with logical app structure to identify where the user stays.
 ```objective-c
 [[Statistics instance] page:@"Main"];
 ```

 ## Event
-If you want to request a page with dynamic content please use this function.
+If you want to request a page with dynamic content, please use this function.
 ```objective-c
 [[Statistics instance] event:@"$action" value:@"$value"];
 ```